MicrosoftDocs/memdocs/windows-365/enterprise/automated-provisioning-steps.md

 ## Assignment

-After core provisioning and post provisioning configuration workflows are complete, the relevant user is assigned to the Cloud PC.
+After core provisioning and post provisioning configuration workflows are complete, Windows 365 assigns the relevant user to the Cloud PC.

 At this point, the user can sign in to [windows365.microsoft.com ](https://Windows365.microsoft.com) and access their Cloud PC.